| Index

 sequence.
 The current motif element from the sequence is added too

-- sampling step: each possible starting position for a motif in the
+the background and the motif matrix is updated accordingly. - sampling step: each possible starting position for a motif in the

 given sequence is assigned a probability of being a motif starting at